Stable Diffusion Logo

 What CPU is best for creating AI-generated images and videos?

-Our Puget Labs team has tested generative AI models across a wide range of modern CPUs, including the Intel Core 14600K, 14700K, and 14900K, plus their Xeon W-3495X, as well as AMD’s Ryzen 7 7700X and Threadripper PRO 7985WX – and the choice of processor had no impact on image generation speed.
+Our Puget Labs team has tested generative AI models across a wide range of recent CPUs, including the Intel Core 14600K, 14700K, and 14900K, plus their Xeon W-3495X, as well as AMD’s Ryzen 7 7700X and Threadripper PRO 7985WX – and the choice of processor had no impact on image generation speed.
 All of these CPUs are more than capable of supporting a modern video card, which is where the bulk of this work takes place.
 If you want to run multiple models at the same time, then a CPU with more PCI-Express lanes like the Threadripper or Xeon will better handle the required number of graphics cards.

 Do more CPU cores make generative AI workflows faster?